Colourful socks small

 Try out your new socks with us

-If you choose to go self-guided, we can guarantee that you will walk when you want and with who you want.
+Self-guided trips enable you to walk with whoever you want, and when you want.
 We organise everything, including the transfers along the track, accommodation, and meals.
-Our guided walks have two professional and experienced guides that walk with you, they seamlessly organise absolutely everything which makes for both a very informative experience but also a totally stress-free one.
+Our guided walks have professional and experienced guides that walk with you, seamlessly organising absolutely everything which makes for both a very informative and stress-free experience.

 You can find out more about our walks here, or call us on (03) 9597 9767.